 People fields allow your team to insert people’s names from across your Jira site into a field on your issue view.
+In classic projects, these are called "user picker" fields.
 If you want to use names of people outside your Jira site, use the short text or labels fields instead.

 Jira doesn't send notifications to people when you use their name to complete a custom people field.

 By default, the people field allows you to insert multiple names to complete the field.
 You can restrict the people field to only accept a single person by ticking the Restrict to a single person checkbox.